EpsilonSolutions/netscaler-command-reference/docs/protocol/protocol-httpband/protocol-httpband.md

 The number of HTTP requests/responses in this size range.

 <b>AccessRatio</b>
-The number of HTTP requests/responses in this size range, expressed as a percentage of the total number of HTTP requests/responses.NOTE: This attribute is deprecated.This is deprecated attribute
+The number of HTTP requests/responses in this size range, expressed as a percentage of the total number of HTTP requests/responses.

 <b>AccessRatioNew</b>
 The number of HTTP requests/responses in this size range, expressed as a percentage of the total number of HTTP requests/responses.